Donaldttt/fuzzyy/README.md

 ### g:fuzzyy_root_patterns
 Patterns to find a project root in supported commands, e.g. FuzzyFilesRoot.
-These commands find a "root" directory to use as the working directory by walking up the direcrory tree looking for any match of these glob patterns.
+These commands find a "root" directory to use as the working directory by walking up the directory tree looking for any match of these glob patterns.
 Default is intentionally conservative, using common VCS root markers only.
 ```vim
 let g:fuzzyy_root_patterns = ['.git', '.hg', '.svn']